Updated: May 23

-A Biblical marriage is one of the most beautiful commitments someone can be apart of or witness.
-Sadly however, even within the body, marriages are being defiled and divorce rates continue to rise.
+A Biblical marriage is one of the most beautiful commitments someone can be a part of or witness.
+Sadly, however, even within the body, marriages are being defiled and divorce rates continue to rise.
 Before my wife and I got married we had to attend marriage counseling, maybe because we were 18, but it was well worth it.
 And while I don’t remember everything, one concept has stayed with me.
 Elohim is in the middle and the husband and wife are on opposite sides of Him, as the two grow closer to Elohim, the closer they grow to each other.
-I know my wife and I can both attest to that principle, and its one I believe every couple should know about.
-It is just as important to know what the Bible says on marriage and how both members should act.
-The first reference of marriage in the Bible takes place in Genesis.
+I know my wife and I can both attest to that principle, and it's one I believe every couple should know about.
+It is just as important to know what the Bible says about marriage and how both members should act.

 “And the rib which יהוה Elohim had taken from the man He made into a woman, and He brought her to the man.
 And the man said, “This is now bone of my bones and flesh of my flesh.
 This one is called ‘woman,’ because she was taken out of man.”
 For this cause a man shall leave his father and mother, and cleave to his wife, and they shall become one flesh.”
 (Genesis 2:22-24)